Frequently Asked Questions

 What is Kiwanis Club of Big Lagoon Foundation Inc's Relationship with WAA?

 We are one of the charitable organizations that have partnered with WAA.
 WAA is a nationwide charity that delivers wreaths to all 50 states.
-The Big Lagoon Kiwanis (BLK) solicits memorial wreath sponsorship specifically for Barrancas National Cemetery in Pensacola, Florida, that we will place on veterans' headstones in December on National Remembrance Day.
+The Big Lagoon Kiwanis (BLK) solicits memorial wreath sponsorship specifically for Barrancas National Cemetery in Pensacola, Florida.
+We place the wreaths on veterans' headstones in December on National Remembrance Day.
 100 percent of funds raised by BLK will be dedicated to charitable causes.

 Why is Kiwanis involved with WAA?